How to Clean Nonstick Pans

 Follow these simple steps to get your new HexClad pan in great shape before you begin cooking:

-• Wash your nonstick pan with warm water, a gentle sponge, and dish soap.
+- Wash your pan with warm water, a gentle sponge and dish soap.
 Dry well.

-• Pour 1 teaspoon of neutral oil (like vegetable, avocado, or olive oil) into the pan and swirl to coat.
+- Pour 1 teaspoon of neutral oil with a high smoke point (such as vegetable or avocado oil) into the pan and swirl to coat.

-1. Don’t: Stick the pan straight into the sink.
+Don’t: Stick your Hybrid nonstick pan straight into the sink.

 Once the pan has cooled after cooking, the best bet for the longevity of your pans and removing any residue on the surface is hot, soapy water and a regular sponge.
 Because of the nonstick coating on HexClad pans, they should be relatively easy to clean.